 This medication is naturally removed from your body after a few days, but it takes about 2-3 months to achieve its full effect.
 Most patients only require one dose of RAI, although occasionally more than one dose may be required to completely treat the hyperthyroidism.
 RAI is not suitable for pregnant women and very young children.

 How is RAI given?

 Radioactive iodine treatment (RAI) is given as a few sips of colourless liquid with no smell or taste.
 It is taken by mouth with no need for hospitalisation.

 What are the side effects of RAI?

 Since iodine is not taken up significantly by other cells, there are very few side effects on the rest of the body.
 The only common side effect of radioactive iodine treatment is underactivity of the thyroid gland, or hypothyroidism.
 This happens because too many thyroid cells are destroyed so that the remaining gland does not produce enough hormone.
 Hypothyroidism can be easily diagnosed and treated with thyroid hormone replacement.
 This fully replaces the deficiency, and when given in the correct dose, can be taken safely for the rest of the patient’s life without side effects or complications.

-Sometimes, if you have Graves’ disease and your eyes are seriously affected by the disease, RAI may cause a worsening of your eyes.
+Sometimes, if you have Graves’ disease and your eyes are seriously affected by the disease, radioactive iodine treatment (RAI) may cause a worsening of your eyes.
 In these cases, your physician may give you a form of medication called steroids to take after the RAI to protect you from worsening eye disease.
 Some physicians may discuss alternative treatment and avoid RAI completely.